ThunderFly-aerospace/docs/avionics/TFPM02/index.md

 ## Availability

-The ThunderFly TFPM02 sensors (both A and B variants) are commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
-Please contact [sale@thunderfly.cz](mailto:sale@thunderfly.cz) for inquiries, pricing, or customization.
+The ThunderFly TFPM02 sensors (both A and B variants) are commercially available.
+For pricing, ordering, and quotations, see [Components Pricing & Ordering](https://docs.thunderfly.cz/avionics/#components-pricing).

 ## Demonstration